 The University guarantees a loan and security agreement whereby the bank will periodically advance funds to the lowa Student Loan Liquidity Corporation (the Corporation) for the purpose of providing funds to the Corporation to make private student loans to students attending the University under the Bridges Private Student Loans Program.
 The program was discontinued after the 2015-2016 academic year.
 The University has guaranteed 100% of the outstanding principal balance on the loan and security agreement.
 The University is liable for this obligation upon an event of default or the maturity date of June 30, 2040.
-As of both June 30, 2021 and 2020, \$144,000 remains outstanding on the loan and security agreement.
+Approximately \$131,000 and \$144,000 remains outstanding on the loan and security agreement as of June 30, 2022 and 2021, respectively.

-The University is a recipient of a Paycheck Protection Program (PPP) loan of \$3,504,600 granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), that is reflected as deferred revenue as of June 30, 2021 and 2020.
+The University was a recipient of a Paycheck Protection Program (PPP) loan of \$3,504,600 granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), that was reflected as deferred revenue as of June 30, 2021.
 Under the program terms, PPP loans are forgiven and recognized as grant revenue if the loan proceeds are used to maintain compensation costs and employee headcount, and other qualifying expenses (mortgage interest, rent and utilities) incurred following receipt of the loan.
-The University submitted for forgiveness in January 2021 and expects to have it approved in full.
-Therefore, the amount included in deferred revenue will be recognized as grant revenue upon approval in fiscal year 2022.
+The University submitted for forgiveness in January 2021 and received full forgiveness in February 2022.
+Therefore, the amount was recognized as grant revenue upon approval in fiscal year 2022.